Rachel and the Stranger—William Holden, Robert Mitchum, Loretta Young, Gary Gray (1948; Dir: Norman Foster)

 Rachel decides to leave, but fate intervenes in the form of a Shawnee war party.
 Together the three of them hold off an attack by Shawnees on the homestead and it looks like they’re about to succumb to fire.
 We know how all this romantic (or determinedly non-romantic) stuff will turn out; the interest is in how the characters will get there.

 For a similar setting with a more rollicking story, see Many Rivers to Cross.
 This is better than that one, and better than average, mostly because of the excellent (if small) cast.
 Young really makes it all work by her restraint, although she seems older than the 25 she gives as her age.
-(She was 35 at the time.
+(She was 35 at the time, and had been in movies for twenty years.
 A year past The Farmer’s Daughter, for which she won a Best Actress Academy Award, she was at her peak.)
 There is also a question about whether Fairways is completely serious in his interest; he may just be prodding Harvey to help him out again.
 Still, it’s one of those situations where there would be no plot if these people (Harvey and Rachel) would just talk with each other.

 Fairways romancing Rachel with music.

 Mitchum comes off as a more attractive character here than Holden, who spends most of the film seeming stiff and grumpy.
 Maybe part of that’s how the parts are written.
 You could easily see Van Heflin in the Holden part, too.
 Mitchum’s singing voice proves to be pleasant enough.
 It’s unclear who the stranger of the title is—presumably Fairways?
+One poster seems to make it clearer that the stranger is Fairways.
 But Rachel’s new husband is also a stranger to her.
 And Rachel is never given a last name, other than “Mrs. Harvey” once she is married.
 If you like Loretta Young in this western, try her in the 1945 sort-of-comedy with Gary Cooper, Along Came Jones.
 She plays a strong woman in that one, too.

 Some see similarities to Rebecca, with a new wife living in the shadow of the now-deceased first wife and a conflagration at the end.
 There might also be thematic similarities with The Sound of Music.
 But that could also be over-analyzing a fairly simple and straightforward film.
 Based on a story by Howard Fast; screenplay by Waldo Salt.
 In black and white.
 Filmed around Eugene, Oregon.
 Short, at 83 minutes.
 Despite its low budget, the film became RKO’s most successful film of 1948, making over $350,000.
-Released briefly on DVD in 2008, it now has very limited availability.
+Released briefly on DVD in 2008, that DVD now has very limited availability.
+As of April 2020, it is now available on blu-ray from Warner Bros.
+Archive.